-To that effect, Sacha Warmi trains indigenous healthcare workers, creates communication initiatives between western healthcare agents and local indigenous practitioners, and assists in the creation of audiovisual material cataloguing medicinal plants and their uses.
+With your support CSEE has been able to help support the mission of Sacha Warmi Center to train indigenous healthcare workers, create communication initiatives between western healthcare agents and local indigenous practitioners, and assist in the creation of audiovisual material cataloging medicinal plants and their uses.

 Additionally, Sacha Warmi supports an association of Quechua midwives to promote the accessibility of healthcare and reduce infant mortality rates, and provides western-trained Ecuadorian medical students with immersion opportunities to facilitate intercultural learning and increase the respect of indigenous cultures.

 Health, from the indigenous worldview, is the result of the application of norms, knowledge and traditional practices of each indigenous people and culture.
 These are the preventive measures, the prohibitions, the codes of behavior, food and diet, the use of medicinal plants, the healing rituals, the relationship with spiritual beings and with the territory as a whole, among many other elements that characterize the traditional system of health of each people and culture.

 From an early age, children and young people receive from their parents, teachings and practices that are of a preventive nature, in order “to not get sick” or “to resist diseases”.
 Therefore, drinking guayusa (Ilex guayusa) or yoco (Paullinia yoco), taking morning baths, the fasts, and other natural remedies, will strengthen the spirit of the young man/woman and will make him/her have good vision and direction in his/her life.
 To maintain health, it is also important to preserve good relationships between people, families and other social groups.
 To achieve this, one must act in a generous, caring and supportive way.

 Heath situation in the indigenous communities: